worthpointlabs/terratest/examples/terraform-aws-lambda-example/README.md

 # Terraform Lambda Example

-This folder contains a very simple Terraform module to demonstrate how you can use Terratest to deploy a lambda function for your Terraform code.
+This folder contains a Terraform module to demonstrate how you can use Terratest to deploy a lambda function for your Terraform code.
 This module takes in an input variable called `function_name`, and uses the function name as an identifier for the lambda and associated resources (e.g. IAM role).